 Like the 82 Class before them, the 31 members of the 90 Class were ordered as part of a Ready Power leading agreement.
 Unlike the 82 Class, the 90 Class were built by General Motors in Canada, and were designed specifically for heavy coal work in the lower Hunter Valley, a task that they continue to this day.
 When delivered, they were the heaviest locomotives in Australia (outside of the Pilbara), and as such are limited to the Hunter Valley coal network.
 If required to run outside this network for any reason, they are typically run with minimal fuel to keep the axle load down.

 Like the 82 Class, the 90 Class were included in the sale to Pacific National, where they were joined by an additional four units built by Downer EDI Rail at Cardiff.
 These four newer units were deliveried in the Pacific National colour scheme, whereas repaints of the former Freightcorp units have been sporadic at best.

 Freight Australia – XR Class (2002)

 Freight Australia sought to rebuild their series one X Class into 3000hp locomotives for standard and broad gauge traffic, and they succeeded with the XR Class, built “in house” at their South Dynon Workshops.
 With X31 set aside for eventual preservation, they set about rebuilding X32-X36 and series two unit X38 (with the planned rebuild of X36 into XR556 never occurring).
 Further to these six rebuilds, another three were built from new to the same specifications (as were three cab-less versions, becoming the XRB Class).
-Aside from a handful of workings into NSW and a brief period on export grain based out of Newcastle, the class largely remains working standard and broad gauge freight in Victoria.
+Aside from a handful of workings into NSW and a brief period on export grain based out of Newcastle, the class largely remains working broad gauge freight in Victoria.

 Interail/QRNational 423 Class (2002)